Jackson, Mississippi, water crisis

 2022 water crisis in Jackson, Mississippi, U.S.

 A public health crisis in and around the city of Jackson, Mississippi, began in late August 2022 after the Pearl River flooded due to severe storms in the state.
 The flooding caused the O. B. Curtis Water Treatment Plant, the city's largest water treatment facility, which was already running on backup pumps due to failures the month prior, to stop the treatment of drinking water indefinitely.
 This resulted in approximately 150,000 residents of the city being left without access to safe drinking water.
 Mississippi Governor Tate Reeves issued a state of emergency and United States President Joe Biden declared a federal disaster to trigger federal aid.
-Reeves withdrew the state of emergency on November 22.
+On October 31 the Environmental Protection Agency declared the water safe to drink and Reeves withdrew the state of emergency on November 22.
 The crisis triggered a political debate regarding racial discrimination, infrastructure neglect, and shifting local demographics.

 Background

 Jackson water system

 Jackson is the largest city in the U.S. state of Mississippi.
 Its water system includes more than 71,000 water connections and supplies water over about 150 square miles of territory, including the city of Jackson, the city of Byram, various other locations in Hinds County, and an automobile factory near Canton.
 In addition to Jackson, the municipal sewer system serves sections of Hinds, Rankin and Madison counties.
 The system draws water from the Ross Barnett Reservoir and the Pearl River.
 The reservoir water is treated by the O. B. Curtis Water Treatment Plant, while the river water is treated by the J.H.
 Fewell Water Treatment Plant.
 The city also maintains two groundwater wells for supply.
 Sewage is treated by three treatment plants.